FiloSottile/sunlight/README.md

 The submission prefix is the path at which Sunlight will serve this log.

 The monitoring prefix is where the read path (see below) is available.
-Sunlight expects the files uploaded to the backend to become available at this path, but it doesn’t serve them itself!
+Sunlight expects the files uploaded to the storage backend to become available at this path, but it doesn’t serve them itself!

 ```yaml
     secret: /tank/enc/example2025h2.seed.bin